Skip to content

 Loop Nodes

-// Node that implements controlled iterations
+// Node that implements controlled iterations; compose reasoning, actions and observations

 Characteristics: * ReAct Pattern: Observation → Thinking → Action * Clear Objectives: Specific goals for each iteration * Iteration Control: Limits to avoid infinite loops * Persistent State: Context maintenance between iterations